 Sample header 0 13 Name Sample filename, terminated with a null.
 13 24 Desc Sample description or comments.
 37 4 Offs Location of raw sample data in file 43 4 Mem This is the physical offset in RAM/DRAM of the sample.
 (Often blank.)
 45 2 Num Sample number, 1-255 47 1 Type Sample type: (In some games left blank; if this is the case then the sample format is END, as used in most PSM New Format files) Bit 0: 0 - Digital, 1 - Synthesized Bit 2: 0 - 8-bit, 1 - 16-bit Bit 3: 0 - Signed, 1 - Unsigned Bit 4: 0 - Deltas, 1 - Raw Bit 5: 0 - Loop normally, 1 - Bidirectional Bit 6: 1 - Gravis patch (unsupported) Bit 7: 0 - No loop, 1 - Loop sample 48 4 Len Sample length, in bytes.
 52 4 Rep st Sample repeat start; if sample loops, the loop starts here.
 56 4 Rep fn Sample repeat end, if sample loops, it ends here.
 If this is less than the sample repeat start, the sample loops backwards.
 60 1 Tune Fine tune; range 0-15, Tune 0-7 = 0-7; tune -1 - -8 = 8-15 61 1 Vol Sample volume, 0-64 62 2 Freq This is the frequency for the sample at a C of Octave 2.
 Typical values are 8,000 hz to 8,448 hz.

-A type of sample compression used often, like in the PSM New Format is 'Deltas', which converts a string of bytes into another by storing the DIFFERENCE between a byte and the previous byte.
+A type of sample storage used often, like in the PSM New Format is 'Deltas', which converts a string of bytes into another by storing the DIFFERENCE between a byte and the previous byte, often making them compress better using general-purpose file compression tools.
 Thus: